Hidden Speakeasies in Los Angeles

 The Del Monte Speakeasy – Venice

-This historical destination is an original Los Angeles speakeasy that operated during prohibition by smuggling in alcohol through underground tunnels.
+This historical destination is an original hidden speakeasy bars in Los Angeles that operated during prohibition by smuggling in alcohol through underground tunnels.
 Currently standing as Venice’s oldest bar, you can find this seductive space by descending the stairs at Townhouse, formerly an inconspicuous grocery store with a clandestine secret.
 Live comedy shows, burlesque performances and DJs entertain the Westside at this vintage hot spot.

 Pacific Seas – Downtown LA